Washing Instructions

 Machine wash HOT and tumble dry.
 Add a cold rinse before and/or after washing.

 Do NOT use fabric softener or dryer sheets.
-Diluted bleach may be used occasionally if necessary, but may stain your diapers.
+Diluted bleach may be used occasionally if necessary, but will void your warranty due to the potential for staining/damage.

-Wool products MUST be lanolized at least once before first use.
+Wool diaper covers MUST be lanolized at least once before first use.
 Follow directions starting at Step Three and repeat until wool is water-repellant.
 Thereafter, lanolize once every 4 weeks.
+Lanolizing is optional for belts and Chappy-Nappies.
+Some parents just soak the "wet zone" (crotch) of the Chappies into the lanolin bath.

 If the wool is soiled or dirty, flush solid poop down the toilet.
 Rinse the diaper and clean by hand with wool wash.
 Hang to dry.

-Melt lanolin and water in the microwave, using about a teaspoon of lanolin.
+Melt lanolin and water in the microwave, using about a teaspoon of lanolin and 2 cups of water.

 Add a capful of wool wash, then pour the mixture into a large bowl and stir until foamy.